PaulFremont3/SIVZ_coexistence/README.md

 Each subfolder contains a README.md that:
 1. Describes each files
 2. Explain how to run the codes
-3. Explain where the figure panels are in the generated pdfs
+3. Explain where the figure panels are in the generated pdfs and data for tables